Home Page . Services / Contact Information . Parenting Articles . Separation/Divorce Articles . Video Clips . Links

 out his duties.
 Lawyers and parties agree to waive any and all rights to

-address any issue against Gary Direnfeld through the Ontario College of
+address any issue against Gary Direnfeld through

 any Court or any other process not here specifically contemplated in this